Wrapper package for OpenCV python bindings.

 Opencv-python package (scripts in this repository) is available under MIT license.

-OpenCV itself is available under 3-clause BSD License.
+OpenCV itself is available under Apache 2 license.

 Third party package licenses are at LICENSE-3RD-PARTY.txt.